Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 Yamal LNG and Arctic LNG 2: Gas in the Russian Arctic

 Fossil gas companies are invading one of the most sensitive ecosystems on the planet: the Arctic wilderness.
-For thousands of years, the indigenous Nenets people have been living in harmony with nature on the Yamal peninsula.
+For thousands of years, the Indigenous Nenets people have been living in harmony with nature on the Yamal peninsula.
 The Yamal LNG megaproject is threatening the very foundations of the Nenets’ way of life.
-Despite the harm the gas companies have already done, their next LNG project is underway on the opposite side of the peninsula on the Gyda peninsula: Arctic LNG 2.
+Despite the harm the gas companies have already done, their next LNG project is underway across the Ob Bay, on the Gyda peninsula: Arctic LNG 2.

 Read more